 My run is no longer a public jog through town dodging traffic.
 It’s a solitary, safe trot around a final resting place.
 My daily cemetery run reminds me that living fully and well requires embracing memento mori, “remember you die.”

-Scott Perry - Chief Difference Maker at Creative on Purpose.
+Scott Perry - Transformation Specialist at Creative on Purpose.

 Ready to get going with the difference only you can make?
 It's time to be creative on purpose.